- Location: California

 - You already have California disabled person (DP) or disabled veteran (DV) license plates assigned to you.

-- Print a copy of the Application for Disabled Person Placard or Plates form.
+- Print a copy of the Application for Disabled Person Placard or Plates (Form REG 195).

 - Have your doctor sign the disability certification.

 - Mail the completed application to the address indicated.
-For a temporary placard, include a $6 fee.
-Permanent placards and license plates are free.
+For a temporary placard, include payment for the fee. \

 - Or, make an appointment at your local DMV office to deliver your application in person.

 Permanently disabled placards automatically renew.
 When your placard is ready to expire, the DMV will mail a new placard to the address on file.
-If you change your address, be sure to send a change of address notification to the DMV within 10 days.
+If you change your address, be sure to send a Notice of Change of Address (Form DMV14) to the DMV or change your address online (if you are eligible).

 With your disabled placard (temporary or permanent) or your permanent disabled license plates, you may park :